BayAreaMetro/transit-passenger-surveys/instrument/dictionary.md

+# Variable Dictionary

+Below is an example variable dictionary used to convert survey variables as delivered from vendors into the standard MTC format.
+The "Generic_Variable"
+and "Generic_Response" fields are the standard MTC survey field.
+This example is taken from the San Francisco MUNI survey conducted by ETC Institute.

 | Survey_Variable              | Survey_Response                                                | Generic_Variable                 | Generic_Response                         |
 |:-----------------------------|:---------------------------------------------------------------|:---------------------------------|:-----------------------------------------|
 | final_change_to_access_mode  | Walk all the way                                               | access_mode                      | walk                                     |